Explore sustainable living

 ”What would happen if we took a new approach and designed a sewer system built to recycle resources?
 Well, we’d be doing exactly what we already know to do with waste, separating sewage at the source!”

 Since the sea is our neighbour in Helsingborg, it’s important to preserve, improve, and shine a light on life below the surface.
 Working with the UN’s global goals for sustainable development, several projects are taking place at Oceanhamnen that have a sea theme.
 The projects are pushing the boundaries of urban planning beyond the piers to create a better quality of life both above and below the surface.
 During H22 City Expo, you will see what these inventive projects are all about, and maybe have a whole new world opening up for you!

 A spacious district for a growing city

-In its initial development phase at the Ocean Pier, Oceanhamnen will accommodate four residential blocks with approximately 350 homes by 2022.
-Three office buildings with exciting architecture at the furthest point on the pier will provide 32,000 square metres of space for business premises and services just by the water.
+In its first development phase at the Ocean Pier, Oceanhamnen will have 350 new homes by 2022.
+Three office buildings with exciting architecture at the furthest point on the pier will provide lots of space for business premises and services just by the water.
 The area will also have a central square and a canal through the pier for small boats to pass.

-The subsequent development phases involve plans for approximately 700 more homes, a seawater swimming pool, and a parking structure.
-There are plans to build an entirely new island connecting the Ocean Pier to the old Oslo Pier.
+The next phase involves plans for around 700 more homes, a seawater swimming pool, and a parking structure, with the ambition to build an entirely new island connecting the Ocean Pier to the old Oslo Pier.
 Until then, the area of water between the two piers will remain open.
 The entire district of Oceanhamnen will be fully developed by 2030.
-Read more about the plans for Oceanhamnen